 Chenin Blanc, when produced in a dry style, is a medium-bodied white wine with high acidity and a flirting minerality.
 The mineral flavours of Chenin Blanc makes a wonderful pairing with the subtle ocean flavours you’ll find deep within the Grouper meat.
 With Chenin Blanc, you’ll also find citrus, cream, guava, hay, apricots, almonds, green apples, peach and pear that offer plenty of refreshment.

-Savennières which we wrote about in an early blog is a specific style of Chenin Blanc that will work with Grouper, however, it may be a little too full-bodied, and I would I suggest seeking out a Chenin Blanc that is medium-bodied for a better pairing.
+Savennières which I wrote about in an early blog is a specific style of Chenin Blanc that will work with Grouper, however, it may be a little too full-bodied, and I would I suggest seeking out a Chenin Blanc that is medium-bodied for a better pairing.

 If your Chenin Blanc has seen a touch of oak, it will fare better with creamier sauces, and if your Grouper is plain, poached, broiled or sautéed, Chenin Blanc is sure to impress.